 FFTF14 was epic – our biggest Festival yet.
-To the many friends, facilitators, participants, my board, our partners, speakers, scholarship recipients and volunteers – thank you.
+To the many friends, facilitators, participants, partners, speakers, scholarship recipients and volunteers – thank you.
 Check out the slide show below, pics from the Facebook page, the talks online, and stay tuned for FFTF15.

 Watch the 2014 Speaker Vids Online